Top 10 Best Newspapers in Bangladesh in 2025

 Prothomalo

 Prothom Alo, meaning “First Light” in Bengali, is undoubtedly the leading newspaper in Bangladesh.
 Founded in 1998, it has consistently maintained its position as the most widely circulated daily newspaper.
 Known for its impartial reporting, Prothom Alo covers a wide range of issues ranging from politics and current affairs to lifestyle and entertainment.
-Its commitment to in-depth analysis and investigative journalism has earned the trust of both its readers and the larger media community.
+There are many allegations against Prothom Alo.
+False and fabricated news, political bias, Indian bias, anti-Muslim sentiment, and many more.

 • Monthly Organic Traffic: 5.2 M